-The exteriors of this house were used for the show.
-The interiors were recreated on a soundstage.
+I had learned the exteriors of a real house were used for the show.
+The sets were inspired by the real interiors but recreated on a soundstage.

 Grace and Frankie were even given a red entry door like the real house has:

-On the show Frankie has her paint studio in the pool house:
+On the show Frankie has her paint studio in the pool house.

 Inside Frankie’s Art Studio:

-The garage side looks like this on Street View:
+The garage side looks like this on Street View.